conan-io/conan-center-index/docs/how_to_add_packages.md

 ## Submitting a Package

-:two: To contribute a packages, you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls) to this GitHub repository https://github.com/conan-io/conan-center-index.
+:two: To contribute a package, you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls) to this GitHub repository https://github.com/conan-io/conan-center-index.

 The specific steps to add new packages are:
 * Fork the [conan-center-index](https://github.com/conan-io/conan-center-index) git repository, and then clone it locally.
-* Create a new folder with the Conan package recipe (conanfile.py) in the correct folder.
+* Create a new folder with the Conan package recipe (`conanfile.py`) in the correct folder.
 * Make sure you are using the latest [Conan client](https://conan.io/downloads) version, as recipes might evolve introducing features of the newer Conan releases.
 * Commit and Push to GitHub then submit a pull request.
 * Our automated build service will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.

-:three: When the pull request is [reviewed and merged](review_process.md), those packages are published to [JFrog ConanCenter](https://conan.io/center/).
+:three: When the pull request is [reviewed and merged](review_process.md), those packages are published to [JFrog ConanCenter](https://conan.io/center/) and available for everyone.

 ### The Build Service